cdio/caio/README.md

 ### Sinclair ZX-Spectrum 48K

-The emulator of the [Sinclair ZX-Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum) supports the 48K version of this machine including the integrated 1 bit audio, the Kempston joystick interface, the cassette TAP file format (read and write) and snapshot files Z80 and SNA.
+The emulator of the [Sinclair ZX-Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum) supports the 48K version of this machine, the integrated 1 bit audio, the Kempston joystick interface, the cassette TAP file format (read and write) and snapshot files Z80 and SNA.